cliffparnitzky/DirectContentElements/README.md

 Contao Extension: DirectContentElements
 =======================================

-Directly lists all content elements of articles.
+Directly lists all content elements of articles, news and events.

-Provides the possibility to edit content elements across articles (multi-editing).
+Provides the possibility to edit content elements across parent containers (multi-editing).

 Installation